Chuck Hughes: College career

 Hughes was inducted into the UTEP Athletics Hall of Fame in 2006.

 Professional career

-Hughes was selected in the fourth round by the Philadelphia Eagles in the 1967 NFL/AFL draft and played three seasons with the Eagles before he was traded to the Detroit Lions prior to the 1970 season.
+Hughes was selected in the fourth round by the Philadelphia Eagles in the 1967 NFL/AFL draft.
+He played three seasons with the Eagles before he was traded to the Detroit Lions prior to the 1970 season.
 Although listed as a wide receiver, Hughes saw most of his action on special teams and was a backup at wide receiver.
 In his five-year career, he caught 15 passes.